timotheeg/nestrischamps/public/tools/footer/readme.md

 The parameters can be used in any combination.
 All parameters are optional can be ommitted.

-The value need to be [url-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to display properly.
-If your title is complex, use [this tool](https://www.onlinewebtoolkit.com/url-encode-decode) to encode.
+The values need to be [url-encoded](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to display properly.
+If your event title is complex, use [this tool](https://www.onlinewebtoolkit.com/url-encode-decode) to encode it.